Joshokelola/StudyNotes/ITP 401/Web content management.md

 - Access rights for security.

 # The problems of Classical Approach to web content updating
-- Typically the technical staff had
+- Typically the technical staff needs to work with a content editor to update a website,